This page provides information on crossbow safety training and a summary of regulations on crossbow use.

 - WMU 8C in Monroe County

-- Junior big game hunters (age 14-15) may not use a crossbow to take a deer during the Youth Deer Hunt weekend (October 11 - 13, 2014).
+- Junior big game hunters (age 14-15) may not use a crossbow to take a deer during the Youth Deer Hunt weekend.
 Adult mentors who accompany a junior big game hunter on the Youth Deer Hunt weekend may not possess a crossbow (or firearm) while afield on those days.

-License Requirements: Only a hunting license is needed to use a crossbow to hunt small game species.
+License Requirements: A hunting license is needed to use a crossbow to hunt small game species.
+A turkey permit is also required to hunt turkeys.
 All crossbow specifications remain in effect.

 Crossbows may be used to take the following small game species during their respective open seasons.